 Do you live off campus but still want a meal plan?
-You are welcome to dine with us in our award-winning Dining Services.
+You are welcome to dine with us in our award-winning dining facilities.
 Our meal plan can be used at six dining halls conveniently located all over campus.
-Sign up for a meal plan
+Sign up for a meal plan.

 During the year, specialty housing is available for students in both the halls and apartments.
 Please choose one of the following options if you are living in the halls and will need housing during the fall, winter, or spring breaks, or if you are visiting the University and in need of guest housing.

 We offer summer housing for students who plan to live in the residence halls during the summer.
 Summer rates are affordable, and Daniels Hall is conveniently located on campus near the Illini Union.

-For students who plan to remain in the residence halls during break periods when most residence halls are closed.
-Break options are available in Pennsylvania Avenue Residence Halls (PAR), Illinois Street Residence Halls (ISR), Florida Avenue Residence Halls (FAR), and Snyder Hall.
+For students who plan to remain in the residence halls during periods when most residence halls are closed.

 If you received a message that you were assigned to a room in temporary housing for the fall, read the temporary housing web page for photos, a video, and more details.